Malcev Completions, Hodge Theory, and Motives: Abstract

 \section{Abstract}

-We prove that, generically on a smooth, connected variety in characteristic zero, local systems of geometric origin are stable under extension in the category of all local systems.
-As a consequence of this, we obtain a (generic) motivic strengthening of Hain's theorem on Malcev completions of monodromy representations.
+We prove that, on a smooth, connected variety in characteristic zero admitting a rational point, local systems of geometric origin are stable under extension in the category of all local systems.
+As a consequence of this, we obtain a (Nori) motivic strengthening of Hain's theorem on Malcev completions of monodromy representations.

 Our methods are Tannakian, and rely on an abstract criterion for ``Malcev completeness'', which is proved in the first part of the paper.
-A couple of secondary applications of this criterion are given: an alternative proof of D'Addezio--Esnault's theorem, which says that local systems of Hodge origin are stable under extension in the category of all local systems; a generalisation of the theorem of Hain, mentioned above, which also affirms a conjecture of Arapura; and an alternative proof of a theorem of Lazda, which under suitable assumptions gives an isomorphism between the relative unipotent de Rham fundamental group and the unipotent de Rham fundamental group of the special fibre.
+A couple of secondary applications of this criterion are given: an alternative proof of D'Addezio--Esnault's theorem, which says that local systems of Hodge origin are stable under extension in the category of all local systems; a generalization of the theorem of Hain, mentioned above, which also affirms a conjecture of Arapura; and an alternative proof of a theorem of Lazda, which under suitable assumptions gives an isomorphism between the relative unipotent de Rham fundamental group and the unipotent de Rham fundamental group of the special fibre.